Flextronics forecasts strong revenue; cost cuts planned

 Flextronics's net income rose to $145.2 million, or 23 cents per share, in the third quarter, from $47.3 million, or 7 cents per share, a year earlier.

-Excluding items, the company, which competes with Sanmina-SCI Corp and Jabil Circuit Inc, earned 26 cents per share.
+Excluding items, the company, which competes with Sanmina-SCI Corp (SANM.O) and Jabil Circuit Inc (JBL.N), earned 26 cents per share.

 The company, which also produces networking and other electronics gear, said revenue rose 17 percent to $7.18 billion.